-The WDC plays a critical role in convening industry, education and labor leaders around industry workforce issues and finding solutions that meet business needs and get people jobs.
+The Workforce Development Council of Seattle-King County (WDC) plays a critical role in convening industry, education and labor leaders around industry workforce issues and finding solutions that meet business needs and get people jobs.

-- Transportation and Warehousing, including Logistics and Supply Chain Management
+Transportation and Warehousing, including Logistics & Supply Chain Management

-The WDC annually reviews the industry sectors in King County to determine which we should choose for our workforce development efforts, and what those strategies should be.
+Every two years, the WDC reviews the industry sectors in King County to determine which we should choose for our workforce development efforts and what those strategies should be.
+Industry leaders may also request that the WDC convene a sector panel based on workforce needs that they have identified in their industry.

 The key criteria are: